LUTZ BUSINESS INSIGHTS

 ABOUT THE AUTHOR

-Tony DeSantis is a Data Analytics Manager at Lutz with over 20 years of experience.
+Tony DeSantis is the Data Analytics Director at Lutz.
+He began his career in 1999.
 He is responsible for interpreting and analyzing data, as well as designing report visuals in support of client engagements.
 In addition, he specializes in data management and the application of artificial intelligence to simplify business processes.

 AREAS OF FOCUS